arnellebalane/mdi-cli/readme.md

 1. Generating multiple icons with the same style
 2. Generating icons even when you're offline

-However, this also comes with its own downsides:
+However, this also comes with its own limitations:

 1. No icon preview while generating, so you kinda have to know the names of the icons that you need